the-hempcoin-foundation/SilentDragon/README.md

 HempPay needs a Hush full node running.
 If you already have a full node running, this wallet will connect to it.

-If you don't have one, HempPay will start its embedded hushd node.
+If you don't have one, HempPay will start its embedded komodod node.

-Additionally, if this is the first time you're running HempPAY or a hushd daemon, HempPAY will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.
+Additionally, if this is the first time you're running HempPAY or a komodod daemon, HempPAY will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.

-Pass `--no-embedded` to disable the embedded hushd and force HempPAY to connect to an external node.
+Pass `--no-embedded` to disable the embedded komodod and force HempPAY to connect to an external node.

 ## Compiling from source

 HempPAY is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
-Note that if you are compiling from source, you won't get the embedded hushd by default.
-You can either run an external hushd, or compile hushd as well.
+Note that if you are compiling from source, you won't get the embedded komodod by default.
+You can either run an external komodod, or compile komodod as well.

 ### Building on Linux